easydiffusion/easydiffusion/README.md

 ## Features:

 ### User experience
-- **Hassle-free installation**: No Dependencies such as Docker or Conda or Technical Knowledge is required.
+- **Hassle-free installation**: Does not require technical knowledge, does not require pre-installed software.
 Just download and run!
 - **Clutter-free UI**: A friendly and simple UI, while providing a lot of powerful features.

 ### Image generation